yakamara/redaxo_prozer/README.md

 * Log In REDAXO Backend www.domain.de/redaxo
 * SetUp Domain in System-AddOn: www.domain.de
 * Install and activate PHPMailer-AddOn
-* Go To AddON "Installer" and load and install newest version of XForm and Prozer
+* Go To AddON "Installer" and load and install newest version of yform and Prozer
 * Prozer will be now available in the frontend.
 Login with admin/admin